nitrogenlabs/arkhamjs/packages/arkhamjs-example-ts-react/README.md

 ### `npm run test`

-Runs all unit tests within the app with Jest.
+Runs all unit tests within the app with Vitest.

 ### `npm run production`